Genji-MS/imja/README.md

 > Stegonagraphy - encrypting a hidden text message in an image

 Using a SHA512 hash, Imja (IMage ninJA) will encode a secret message across the ~~three~~ two least significant bits of an images 'RGB' color channels, pixel by pixel.

+After modifying an image with your hidden message, the image is returned to the user, visibly unchanged.

-Only by entering the same 'password' can the same SHA512 be generated to decode the image.
+Send your modified image to a friend.
+Only by entering the same 'password' can the hidden message be revealed.

+Use IMJA to hide copyright information.
+Or to send Memes with secret plans!

 ## Version History: